-SD.11.
-WATER EFFICIENT LANDSCAPES
+1. WATER EFFICIENT LANDSCAPES

-- Where plant materials are to be used, employ indigenous species. - a.
-Drought-tolerant plant species, native to the region and suitable to the climate should be used. - 2.
-Employ hydrozoning techniques when feasible, to reduce the amount of irrigation needed. - a.
-Cluster plants with similar irrigation needs together. - b.
-Locate drought-tolerant species further away from plants that require heavier irrigation so that they are not over-watered. - Locate landscaping to take advantage of on-site stormwater. - a.
-Direct downspouts or internal stormwater channels into landscaping surrounding a building, when feasible. - b.
+- Where plant materials are to be used, employ indigenous species. - i.
+Drought-tolerant plant species, native to the region and suitable to the climate should be used. - b.
+Employ hydrozoning techniques when feasible, to reduce the amount of irrigation needed. - i.
+Cluster plants with similar irrigation needs together. - Locate drought-tolerant species further away from plants that require heavier irrigation so that they are not overwatered. - c.
+Locate landscaping to take advantage of on-site stormwater. - i.
+Direct downspouts or internal stormwater channels into landscaping surrounding a building, when feasible. - ii.
 Where on-site stormwater detainage is required, locate landscaping in the path of or surrounding the stormwater swales/basins.